 Contemporary interiors increasingly depend on a complex of connecting flows

-Flows are characterised by he fact that they have a performance in time. which means they have an origin and a destination and can be manipulated inbetween.
-By now we’ve discovered 15 different flows that constitute the ecosystem of our environments.
-Flows varying from energy, water and food to knowledge, money and users, each of them behaving dfferently and asking for a different approach.
+Flows are characterised by the fact that they have a performance in time.
+Which means they have an origin and a destination and can be manipulated in between.

 The research groups main aim is to give you effective tools to be able to act inside the real world, for this we want you to become a master of flows.

 Flows are the movement of mass, energy or value per time unit.
 INSIDE flows has identified 14 flows subdivided in 3 categories: physical, energy and value.